 The Fair Hiring Project helps businesses attract, hire and retain strong, diverse workforces — by removing superficial barriers to attainment in recruitment and promotion processes.
 We sell a number of products and services in this vein.
 We are currently working with employers across legal, public, consulting, finance, fmcg and engineering sectors.

 Become A Partner: we tackle broad challenges that exist across many industries and geographies, so we like to build commercial partnerships with recruiters, ATS vendors, diversity consultants, talent advisors and even social-policy experts.

 Join Us: we are currently looking for a non-executive advisor, an intern and a part-time marketing manager.
 We welcome expressions of interest.

-- Invest: we are 'not just for profit' — commercial with clear social goals.
-In 2018 we plan an EIS investment round to scale-up and build exclusive technology.
+Invest: we are 'not just for profit' — commercial with clear social goals.
+We plan an EIS investment round to scale-up and build exclusive technology.
 If you are interested in HRTech or ethical investing, please let us know.

 How the heck?

 After studying politics at university and doing obscure Olympic sports — I became an executive recruiter.
 I liked it, but got frustrated.
 My inner marxist groaned.
 The whole game of selecting 'talent' clearly favoured alpha, self-confident types who knew the rules and played well.
 I'd seen the same in sport.

 Concurrently, an industry emerged tackling decision-maker biases — ignoring the awkward truth that most managers just want great colleagues.
 And alas, the best performers in recruitment processes were often insiders: those who would fit in quickest, had access to support, bravado, nothing to hide and spoke English as their first language, etc. I saw a biased system and thought it mattered more than individual biases.
 So, I conceived a learning product: aimed at candidates, sold to employers that would 'level the playing the field' and democratise access to knowledge (politics again).